Complete Guide to Getting Maryland Medical Marijuana

 No, you cannot legally smoke marijuana in public in Maryland.
 Even with a medical marijuana card, public consumption of cannabis is prohibited.
 This restriction applies to all forms of smoking and vaporizing cannabis.
 Violation of this law could lead to fines and legal penalties.

-*All our marijuana gifts are subject to availability.
+*All our marijuana products are subject to availability.
 To see what products and strains we currently have in stock, please check our website *

 * This information is obtained from our audience and should not be considered a replacement for expert medical guidance.
 It is important to consult with a healthcare professional prior to considering the use of cannabis for any medical purposes.